-Have you been thinking about starting a renovation project in 2022?
+Have you been thinking about starting a renovation project?
 Apart from the fun bit of creating beautiful moodboards brimming with inspiration, research on layout options and types of extensions, and picking and testing colour palettes, there’s the practical side of planning a project as well.
 Enter: budgets and costs.

 I know, budgets and costs are a daunting aspect of any renovation.
 How much does a kitchen actually cost, would upgrading the bedroom with fitted wardrobes be too expensive?
 But how do you go about setting a bathroom renovation budget?
 Fear not, here at These Three Rooms, we’ve got answers to all your questions.